 For each call to the Excel Averageif function the range argument (to be tested against the criteria) is the cell range A1-A14 and the [average_range] argument (containing the values to be averaged) is the cell range B1-B14.

-Further examples of the Excel Averageif function are provided on the Microsoft Office website.
+For further examples of the Excel Averageif function, see the Microsoft Office website.

 If you get an error from the Excel Averageif function, this is likely to be one of the following:

 |#VALUE!||-||Occurs if the criteria argument is a text string that is greater than 255 characters in length.|